KondratovSvyatoslav/PalindromeAutotests/README.md

 ### Run tests
-The tests for nightwatch are written using [nodeunit](https://github.com/caolan/nodeunit) as the test framework.
-To run the nodeunit tests do:

 1. install Nodejs(https://nodejs.org/en/ )  and grunt-nightwatch-report (https://www.npmjs.com/package/grunt-nightwatch-report ) and grunt (http://gruntjs.com/installing-grunt )
 2. Start selenium standalone server from Autotests root folder “java -jar selenium-server-standalone-2.48.2.jar”